 51. Why do we use the sign of the cross in order to profess our faith?

 52. Whence comes the custom of making the sign of the cross?

 53. When should we make the sign of the cross?

 54. Why is it wholesome frequently to make the sign of the cross?

 55. Why do we usually make the sign of the cross on our forehead, mouth, and heart, at the reading of the Gospel?

 The text is available in the public domain for free online as a PDF.
 Used copies and reprint versions can still be found and purchased.

-Podcast Player - Click the Cloud to Download EpisodeTo gain unlimited access to all Restoration Radio shows, you can become a member by clicking the link below.
+Podcast Player - Click the Cloud to Download EpisodeTo gain unlimited access to all Restoration Radio shows, you can become an Annual member by clicking the link below.